bigskysoftware/_hyperscript/www/docs.md

   <script src="https://unpkg.com/hyperscript.org"></script>
   ~~~

-Hyperscript is fully interoperable with javascript, and global hyperscript functions can be called from javascript as well
+Hyperscript is fully interoperable with JavaScript, and global hyperscript functions can be called from JavaScript as well
 as vice-versa:

   ~~~ js